m1994d/low_level_programming/functions_nested_loops/README.md

 - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 - Don’t forget to push your header file

-Made by Marlon Andres Diaz for Holberton School Col.
+Made by Marlon Andres Diaz.